SNoof85/lovelace-tempometer-gauge-card-deprecated/readme.md

 ## Usage
 Add this custom card to your home assistant instance.
 Reference it into your lovelace configuration.

-Add a custom card to your lovelace : `'custom:barometer-gauge-card'`.
+Add a custom card to your lovelace : `'custom:tempometer-gauge-card'`.

 ## Options
 - `entity` : *(Required)* The barometer entity to track.